Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Method

 \subsection{Multi-modal Encoder}

-As shown in Fig.\ref{framework}, our proposed model takes an image and a text query as inputs.
+As shown in Fig.\ref{framework}, the multi-modal takes an image and a text query as inputs.
 The sentence feature $f^{s}$ and word features $\{w_{n}\}_{n=1}^{N}$ ($N$ is the sentence length) are extracted with an LSTM~\cite{hochreiter1997long} or a BERT~\cite{DBLP:conf/naacl/DevlinCLT19} encoder.
 Multi-level visual features of the image are extracted with a DarkNet-53~\cite{DBLP:conf/cvpr/LinDGHHB17} backbone, and then mapped to the same channel dimension using a 1$\times$1 convolution.
 And each level of visual features are concatenated with an 8-D coordinate map to generate position-aware visual features $X^{l} \in \mathbb{R}^{h_{l}\times w_{l}\times d_{m}}$, where $h_{l}$ and $w_{l}$ are the height and width dimension of $l$-th level of visual feature ($l=\{3,4,5\}$ in our implementation).
 Afterward, FiLM~\cite{DBLP:conf/aaai/PerezSVDC18} is used to modulate $X^{l}$ with the sentence feature $f^{s}$ as:

-where $\mathrm{FC}^{l}_{\gamma}(\cdot)$ and $\mathrm{FC}^{l}_{\beta}(\cdot)$ are two fully-connected layers. ``$\odot$'' and ``$\oplus$'' represent element-wise multiplication and addition operation with broadcasting, respectively.
+where $\mathrm{FC}^{l}_{\gamma}(\cdot)$ and $\mathrm{FC}^{l}_{\beta}(\cdot)$ are two fully-connected layers. ``$\odot$'' and ``$\oplus$'' represent element-wise multiplication and addition operations with broadcasting, respectively.
 Through the FiLM operation, grid features at different locations in multi-modal feature $M^{l}$ are adaptively activated as the response to the text query.
-Different levels of multi-modal features $M^{3},M^{4},M^{5}$ are then served as inputs for SOG.
+Different levels of multi-modal features $M^{3},M^{4},M^{5}$ are then served as inputs for SOT.